-The Discovery to Market project is an important part of the innovative Global MBA curriculum.
+Discovery to Market is an important part of our innovative curriculum.

 In this course, students learn to assess the commercial potential of scientific discoveries and technological innovations, with the goal of producing future Chief Innovation Officers and informed CEOs who truly understand the complex interplay of science, technology and innovation to create revolutionary business models for companies around the world.

 - Focus on commercialization and entrepreneurship as a means to meet societal needs; i.e. by creating a successful business model a technology can be brought to market for medical, scientific and humanitarian purposes.

 - The core philosophy of D2M is experiential learning.

 - Learn critical aspects of science, in addition to the fundamentals of the technology commercialization process,.

 - Students have diverse cultural, professional and business backgrounds.
 There are no science, medical or engineering prerequisites.
 D2M is part of a general MBA programs.